 In March 2014, The American American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM) issued an “Obstetric Care Consensus” outlining safe approaches to reduce the cesarean rates for first time mothers (the primary cesarean rate).
+(They reaffirmed this consensus in 2023.)
 The consensus is thorough and it is an important article for birth professionals to read.
 It can, however, be a bit overwhelming for parents, so we summarized some of the key points for preventing cesareans for a healthy, normal pregnancy and birth:

 Continuous support during labor is one of the most effective ways to improve outcomes